-“The speed and technological precision required to be the best in Formula 1 is a perfect fit for Stratasys.
+“The speed and technical precision required to be the best in Formula 1 is a perfect fit for Stratasys.
 The two companies share a deep passion and commitment to push the technology envelope, as we prepare to define the new frontier of 3D printing for Formula 1.
 We look forward to developing a very close working relationship with McLaren, particularly between our respective application and engineering teams.”

 Eric Boullier, racing director of McLaren Racing said: